Hester Dickson Martineau

 Hester Dickson Martineau (22 July 1924 – 10 December 2015) was a celebrated Scottish pianist and pedagogue who was born in Edinburgh.

 Early life

-Her mother Mari was married to lawyer Douglas Dickson, and Hester was one of four children in the family.
+Her mother Mari was married to lawyer John Douglas Dickson, son of James Douglas Hamilton Dickson.
+Hester was one of four children in the family.
 She came from a musical family, and her father was a gifted musician who was close friends with Sir Adrian Boult and Donald Tovey.

 Education and career

 Dickson Martineau graduated with a BMus at the University of Edinburgh before attending the Royal Academy of Music In London, where she studied under Harold Craxton.
 In 1969 she became a teacher at the Royal Scottish Academy of Music and Drama, now known as the Royal Conservatoire of Scotland, retiring at age 90.

 Dickson Martineau and her sister Joan, a cellist, would often perform at Wednesday lunchtime concerts held at the Scottish National Gallery in Edinburgh, and hosted by Tertia Liebenthal.
 Joan appeared as a cellist at the 699th of these concerts, during which Tertia died, following her announcement that the 700th would feature Peter Pears and Benjamin Britten.